NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 1. The ESP must be programmable/flashable over the air (OTA) once deployed.
 Completed.
 1. MQTT comms with a Raspberry Pi to escalate the alarm to an OpenHab instance.
 Completed.
 1. The ESP must send regular MQTT pings to confirm it is on the air.
 Completed.
 1. Multiple PIR sensors, with intelligent logic before triggering the alarm.
+Outstanding.
+1. Switching on a security light if any one of the PIRs is triggered.
 Completed.
-1. Switching on a security light if any one of the PIRs is triggered.
-1. The light must remain on for a programmable time, and then switch off again.
+1. The PIR triggered light must remain on for a programmable time, and then switch off again.
+Completed.
-1. The light must switch on if an approriate MQTT command is sent to the ESP.
+1. The light must switch on/off if an appropriate MQTT command is sent to the ESP.
+Completed.
+.
+The MQTT triggered light must remain on until switched off, or 3 hours, whichever occurs first.
 1. Set up the OpenHab environment to react to messages from this alarm

 The idea is to use the low-cost PIR sensors available on EBay and AliExpress for dollar or two.